 • Improved ‘people and community’ and ‘mental and physical health’ scores in the Thriving Places Index.

-We have included full details of the plan on this page, but you can also download the plan as a PDF or view an interactive PDF version.
+We have included full details of the plan on this page, but you can also download the plan as a PDF or view the interactive PDF.

 Is there something wrong with this page?